KnowageLabs/Knowage-Documentation/chapter_4/server_manager.rst

 Dashboard Themes
 ------------------------------------------------------------------------------------------------------------------------
 This functionality allows to define themes that can be inherited by one or more widgets of a dashboard.
-Into the specific, when defining a new theme for each type of widget you can set properties such as *Title, Borders, Padding, Shadows and Background*. in relation to that theme.
+Into the specific, when defining a new theme for each type of widget you can set properties such as *Title, Borders, Padding, Shadows and Background* in relation to that theme.

 .. figure:: media/dash_themes.png